aashayk18/spendwise./README.md

 ## 🚀 Getting Started

-To get started with My Pet Spotlight, simply visit our [website](https://spendwise-ar.vercel.app/).
+To get started with spendwise., simply visit our [website](https://spendwise-ar.vercel.app/).
 From there, you can start tracking your daily expenses..

 Simply add a daily budget, and throughout the day whenever you make an expense add it.